AHAKrishnaraj/heart-bangalore-kata-2023/ADRs/ADR-002-backend.md

 Team members may need to learn Go if they are not already familiar with it.
 We will need to manage dependencies and third-party libraries carefully, as Go has a preference for a minimalistic standard library.
 ## Alternatives
-Alternative 1: Node.js (JavaScript/TypeScript)
+### Alternative 1: Node.js (JavaScript/TypeScript)
 Pros: Familiarity for web developers, strong ecosystem, non-blocking I/O for high concurrency.
 Cons: Single-threaded, callback-based async programming can lead to complex code, not as efficient as Go for CPU-bound tasks.
-Alternative 2: Python
+### Alternative 2: Python
 Pros: Known for simplicity and readability, extensive standard library, broad community support.
 Cons: Slower performance compared to Go, GIL (Global Interpreter Lock) limitations for concurrent execution.
+### Alternative 2: Java
+Pros: Rich Ecosystem,Strong Typing,Scalability, Developer Talent Pool etc.
+Cons: Complexity , Resource Consumption, Cold Start Times and etc.
 ## Decision Rationale
 Go was chosen because it aligns with our project requirements for high performance, scalability, and maintainability.
 Its built-in concurrency support, strong ecosystem, and static typing make it well-suited for building backend services efficiently.
 While other alternatives were considered, Go's combination of performance and simplicity makes it a strong choice for our software development project.